pharo-contributions/Autotest/README.md

 Autotest is a live testing tool for [Pharo](https://www.pharo.org)

 ## Install
-You can install **Tealight** by executing the following load scripts:
+You can install **Autotest** tool by executing the following load scripts:

 ```Smalltalk
 Metacello new